naghmefarzi/PeRACE-dataset/README.md

 |   |  train|   dev  | test   |   train  | dev | test  |
 | #questions    | 25,421 | 1,436  | 1,436  |  62,445 | 3,451 | 3,498  |

-Each data.csv file consists of seven columns including text, options[form 0 to 3], query and answer [A, B, C or D].
+Each data.csv file consists of seven columns, including text, options[from 0 to 3], query, and answer [A, B, C, or D].